flosse/node-xmpp-serviceadmin/README.markdown

 // define the JID that has the admin privileges var root = "root@mycomponent.example.org";

-// creat the xmpp connection
+// create the xmpp connection
 var comp = new xmpp.Component({
   jid       : "mycomponent",
   password  : "secret",